DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc H - The Lost Soul.md

 The hags' threat to kill the children and feed them to the players in the morning as dream pastries has been added to create a clear "ticking clock" that incentivizes the players to promptly escape.

-***The Ritual.*** The carvings on the walls of the cult headquarters have been added to foreshadow Leo Dilisnya's imprisonment, and to introduce the image of the Ba'al Verzi dagger to the players prior to its recovery in [[Arc U - The Amber Temple]] and its use in[[Arc Y - Ladies of the Fanes.]]
+***The Ritual.*** The carvings on the walls of the cult headquarters have been added to foreshadow Leo Dilisnya's imprisonment.]]

 The ghost of Erasmus van Richten has been added to this encounter to provide additional support in the players' battle against the **gallows speaker** (a powerful foe), to connect this storyline to Dr. Rudolph van Richten's involvement in [[Arc E - The Missing Vistana]], and to advance the players' connection with the tragedy of the Van Richten family.

 The attack by the **specters** has been added to partially deplete the players' resources prior to the battle with the **gallows speaker**, to indicate the risk to Stella's soul should the players fail, and to make the gallows speaker more impressive when it subsequently appears.

 Leo Dilisnya's "argument" persuading the players to stand aside is intended to reveal the history of the Wachter and Dilisnya clans to the players, revealing significant portions of Lady Wachter's history, setting clear stakes for the ensuing combat, and indicating the depths of Strahd's tyranny and cruelty.
-(This conversation also reveals the nature of the daggers of the Ba'al Verzi, which the players will later encounter in [[Arc U - The Amber Temple]].)

 ***Return to the Material Plane.*** Erasmus's warnings regarding the **phase spiders** of Berez and Strahd's **nightmare** steed have been added to provide the players with an additional reward upon completing this arc.